badoo/RIBs/android/tutorials/tutorial3/README.md

 4. Set a fixed value for this field from `HelloWorldInteractor` just to test it out.

 Now let's make it more dynamic.
 You should also be able to:
-1. Add an instance of `private val user: User` as a constructor dependency to `HelloWorldInteractor`
+1. Add an instance of `user: User` as a constructor dependency to `HelloWorldInteractor`
 2. Use `user.name()` to construct: `Lexem.Resource(R.string.hello_world_title, user.name())`, and pass it as the value for `titleText` when creating the `ViewModel`
 3. Add the instance of `User` as a dependency for the creation of `HelloWorldInteractor` in the respective `@Provides` function in `HelloWorldModule`
 4. Add `User` to `HelloWorld.Dependency` interface to say that `HelloWorld` RIB needs this from the outside